YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 **Exercise - Access Controls with Ownership and Permissions**

 Start with a fresh session to discard environment variables from the last exercise.
-In the following, notice how Linux file permissions are used to allow user gtmuser full access to the database, preventing another user from updating a database, while allowing that user to read from it.
+In the following, notice how Linux file permissions are used to allow user yottadbuser full access to the database, preventing another user from updating a database, while allowing that user to read from it.

 Verify that you can read from and write to your default database and change the permissions to make it not accessible to the world, and to make it read-only by others in the group.

 .. parsed-literal::
-   gtmuser@gtmworkshop:~$ ls -l .fis-gtm/V6.2-000_x86_64/g/gtm.dat
+   yottadbuser@yottadbworkshop:~$ ls -l .fis-gtm/V6.2-000_x86_64/g/gtm.dat
-   -rw-rw-rw- 1 gtmuser gtmuser 20783616 Jan 22 13:56 .fis-gtm/V6.2-000_x86_64/g/gtm.dat
+   -rw-rw-rw- 1 yottadbuser yottadbuser 20783616 Jan 22 13:56 .fis-gtm/V6.2-000_x86_64/g/gtm.dat
-   gtmuser@gtmworkshop:~$ chmod o-rw,g-w .fis-gtm/V6.2-000_x86_64/g/gtm.dat
+   yottadbuser@yottadbworkshop:~$ chmod o-rw,g-w .fis-gtm/V6.2-000_x86_64/g/gtm.dat
-   gtmuser@gtmworkshop:~$ ls -l .fis-gtm/V6.2-000_x86_64/g/gtm.dat
+   yottadbuser@yottadbworkshop:~$ ls -l .fis-gtm/V6.2-000_x86_64/g/gtm.dat
-   -rw-r----- 1 gtmuser gtmuser 20783616 Jan 22 13:56 .fis-gtm/V6.2-000_x86_64/g/gtm.dat
+   -rw-r----- 1 yottadbuser yottadbuser 20783616 Jan 22 13:56 .fis-gtm/V6.2-000_x86_64/g/gtm.dat
-   gtmuser@gtmworkshop:~$ gtm
+   yottadbuser@yottadbworkshop:~$ gtm

    YDB>set ^X=1